 The State Cinema is a well loved local treasure that was built during the early 1900’s.
 The theatre is believed to be the first during the Federation period and has gone through enormous transformation and renovations throughout the years but has maintained its pre-1970 external façade.

-The cinemas has several modern theatres that play local and international films, however, it is the rooftop cinema and bar that makes this venue unique.
-Whether it is a warm summers night or you want to rug up and enjoy a movie on a clear winter’s night there is a outdoor theatre, licensed bar and a café serving light meals.
+The cinemas has several modern indoor theatres that play local and international films, however, it is the rooftop cinema and bar that makes this venue unique.
+Whether it is a warm summers night or you want to rug up and enjoy a movie on a clear winter’s night there is an outdoor theatre, licensed bar and a café serving light meals and screening the latest movies and the old classics.

 Twilight Markets at Sandy Bay